VIVelev/nujo/CONTRIBUTING.md

   - "[up:*branch*] *commit-message*" - creating bugs
   - "[fix:*branch*] *commit-message*" - correcting bugs
   - "[rm:*branch*] *commit-message*" - delete files
+  - For the branch name, skip the type(feature, release, hotfix)

 ### Branching strategy
 We are using *Gitflow* as a branching strategy.